 When I was in college, I joined the League of Filipino Students (LFS), a group known for protesting against state injustices and fighting for the rights of the poor and marginalized Filipinos.
 It never felt like it was a good fit for me.

 During discussions about how certain laws were supposed to be unjust, I found myself being the devil’s advocate.
 I would always argue for the debated law and how it could be beneficial if only it were implemented properly.
 I further affirmed that I was wrong for the movement on the first rally that I attended when we had not even gone beyond University Ave in UP Diliman and I thought, “Ay, ang init.
 Kayo nalang.”
-I then promptly left, enjoyed a cake at Chocolate Kisses, and ended my rather short stint as an activist.
+I then promptly left, enjoyed a cake at the Chocolate Kiss Cafe, and ended my rather short stint as an activist.
 Or so I thought.

 Then the age of Duterte came like a looming dark cloud over the Philippines.
 Armed with a potent political campaign that understood the power of the internet and capitalized on an army of online trolls, Duterte took the highest post of the land despite or even because of his alleged ties to an infamous death squad.
 He promised a bloody yet uncompromising change that appealed to millions of Filipinos who may have suffered injustice or have yet to feel the gains of the country’s growing economy in their own lives.
 With all of his bravado magnified and his inappropriateness defended by an organized online team, his constant proclamations encouraging killings, his orchestration of the burial of a dictator, and his obvious vindictiveness against political enemies have all come to pass with no consequence and little resistance.